alfrededwin/Readify/README.md

-# Readify
+# “Readify” is an app to help book readers to be organized and track their reading.
 Mobile Application Development Coursework 02

-# “Readify” is an app to help book readers to be organized and track their reading.

 Reading a book is challenging nowadays, we solve readers pain points: